suderman/nixos/configurations/_/nixos/README.md

-# Base configuration for NixOS systems
+# Underscore configuration shared by all NixOS systems

 Common defaults I like to use for each system: